Double-Dot-Interactive/bevy_animations/README.md

 }
 ```

-* **Note** that you can send an event of the same name multiple times even during animation without ruining it
+* **Note** that you can send an event of the same name multiple times even while an animation is in progress without ruining it

-* **Note** if you send an event with a different name the current animation of the entity will change immediately.

 * **Note** an animation that has been sent will animate till end or repeat forever